MiaDel/Data-Processing-Final-Project/README.md

 Step 2: Dowload the notebook final_project_notebook.ipynb and save it in the same folder containing the data previously dowloaded form kaggled

+Step 3: Make sure you have the required modules installed.
+Required packages: sqlite3, pandas, plotly, numpy, scipy, tensorflow, keras, seaborn, matplotlib, sklearn

-Step 3: Run the notebook and enjoy!
+Step 4: Run the notebook and enjoy!